 Mar 26, 2020

-Editor's Note: AIR Currents is featuring a three-part series on modeling and managing U.S. flood risk.
+Editor's Note: AIR Currents is featuring a four-part series on modeling and managing U.S. flood risk.
 Part I focused on the additional capability of managing hurricane-induced flood risk with the updated AIR Hurricane Model for the United States.
-This second article discusses the new pluvial component of both the updated U.S. hurricane model and the AIR Inland Flood Model of the United States; and Part III will discuss AIR’s enhanced view of flood vulnerability; the updates discussed in all parts of this three-part series are anticipated for release this summer.
+This second article discusses the new pluvial component of both the updated U.S. hurricane model and the AIR Inland Flood Model of the United States; Part III will discuss AIR’s enhanced view of flood vulnerability; and in Part IV we will quantify U.S. flood risk from all sources—tropical and non-tropical precipitation and coastal storm surge—for all lines of business as we transition from an insurable ground-up view to an insured gross view of flood risk.
+The updates discussed in all parts of this four-part series are anticipated for release this summer.

 Flood is the most frequent and costliest peril that impacts the United States; according to the National Flood Insurance Program (NFIP), about 20% of flood damage losses come from outside the areas of highest risk demarcated by 100-year flood zones.
 AIR analysis of recent major floods, including the 2016 Louisiana, 2017 Harvey, and 2018 Florence floods, confirms that a significant portion of losses come from properties located outside the demarcated flood zones.
 During heavy precipitation, these properties are flooded due to excess runoff, poor drainage conditions, and/or flooding from rivers that are too small to be captured by traditional river modeling approaches—collectively known as pluvial, or off-floodplain, flooding.